lyubogankov/adventofcode2022/day12/README.md

 > *h(x)* $\le$ *d(x, y)* + *h(y)* for every edge (x, y) of the graph where d is edge length.

 An inconsistent heuristic cannot guarantee that an optimal path will be found without nodes being processed more than once, and additional nodes means additional edges.
-If my heuristics are *consistent*, perhaps I can formulate a `visited_set`.
+If my heuristics are *consistent*, I can formulate a `visited_set` of nodes.

+I implemented this in the A* routine, and now the table differentiates between new edges and total edges processed.

+Note that my incosistent, inadmissable heuristic `(height_diff, dotprod, f(n))` has a longer path with the new code because previously-seen edges are skipped.
+The shortest path with edge-reprocessing allowed is shown in parantheses.

+I didn't expect any of the other heuristics to yield an inoptimal shortest path, but four others did.

 ### Longest path?

 Try using a different fscore formulation - make everything *-1 so that the min-heap behaves like a max heap.
 Start with f(n).

+Hmm, I'll also need a different alg entierly.
+I'll want to start all the distances at negative infinity instead of positive, do comparisons the other way, etc.